Guardians vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Ranger Suarez (2-4) will take the mound for the Phillies, his 13th start of the season.
+- The Phillies' Zack Wheeler (7-4) will make his 20th start of the season.

-- He has started 12 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- Suarez will look to finish five or more innings for the 11th start in a row.

 |Opponent